-Method Complaints About Medical Care - Contact Information CALL 1(800) 394-5566 Calls to this number are free.
+Method Complaints About Medical Care or Part D prescription drugs - Contact Information CALL 1(800) 394-5566 Calls to this numbers are free.
 A Quartz Champion is available to assist you Monday through Friday from 8:00 a.m. to 8:00 p.m.
+From October 1 through March 31, we are also available to assist you on Saturdays and Sundays from 8:00 a.m. to 8:00 p.m. ТТҮ TTY/TDD 711, 1(800) 877-8973 Monday through Friday from 8:00 a.m. to 8:00 p.m.
 From October 1 through March 31, we are also available to assist you on Saturdays and Sundays from 8:00 a.m. to 8:00 p.m.
-If you are calling outside of our normal office hours, you can leave a confidential voicemail message and your call will be returned on the next business day.
-TTY For people who are deaf, hard of hearing or speech impaired please call TTY/TDD 711, 1(800) 877-8973.
-This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-You may also call through a video relay service company of your choice.
-Calls to this number are free.
-Monday through Friday from 8:00 a.m. to 8:00 p.m.
-From October 1 through March 31, we are also available to assist you on Saturdays and Sundays from 8:00 a.m. to 8:00 p.m.
-FAX 1(608) 644-3500 Attention: Appeals Specialists Pharmacy 1(608) 881-8398, Attention: Quartz Pharmacy Program

-Method Complaints About Medical Care - Contact Information WRITE Quartz Medicare Advantage Attention: Appeals Specialists 2650 Novation Pkwy Madison, WI 53713 Email: AppealsSpecialists@QuartzBenefits.com Pharmacy Quartz Medicare Advantage Attention: Quartz Pharmacy Program 2650 Novation Pkwy Madison, WI 53713 Email: QuartzPharmacyProgram@QuartzBenefits.com MEDICARE WEBSITE You can submit a complaint about Aurora Health Quartz Medicare Advantage directly to Medicare.
+FAX Medical: 1(608) 644-3500 Attention: Appeals Specialists Part D: 1(608) 881-8398, Attention: Quartz Pharmacy Program WRITE Medical: Quartz Medicare Advantage Attention: Appeals Specialists 2650 Novation Parkway Fitchburg, WI 53713 Email: appealsspecialists@QuartzBenefits.com Part D: Quartz Medicare Advantage Attention: Quartz Pharmacy Program 2650 Novation Parkway Fitchburg, WI 53713 Email: QuartzPharmacyProgram@QuartzBenefits.com MEDICARE WEBSITE You can submit a complaint about Aurora Health Quartz Medicare Advantage directly to Medicare.
 To submit an online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx .